roc-lang/roc/examples/server-side-rendering/readme.md

-# Use Roc for interactive web UIs using WebAssembly
+# Server-side rendering

+**NOT READY YET!
+WORK IN PROGRESS!**

+The aim is to develop an example of a virtual DOM platform in Roc, with server-side rendering.
+The virtual DOM rendering is not working yet though!

-This platform builds on the ideas in [Action-State in Roc (v5)](https://docs.google.com/document/d/16qY4NGVOHu8mvInVD-ddTajZYSsFvFBvQON_hmyHGfo/edit) about how UI frameworks in general should work in Roc.
+This builds on the ideas in [Action-State in Roc (v5)](https://docs.google.com/document/d/16qY4NGVOHu8mvInVD-ddTajZYSsFvFBvQON_hmyHGfo/edit) about how UI frameworks in general should work in Roc.

 > As with many aspects of Roc, this is a design that's both inspired by and similar to - but not quite the same as - [how Elm does it](https://guide.elm-lang.org/architecture/).